 Georges on Waymouth – Fancy Shmancy!
 If you’re looking for fine dining this place is an institution!

 FB’s Fancy Burgers – Sometimes you just feel like cheap eats and a damn good burger.
 You’ll find both here!

 When to Visit:

-My partner and I visited Adelaide in the month of March, when the city comes alive with endless events to attend!
+I visited Adelaide in the month of March when the city comes alive with endless events to attend.
 Our visit centred on attending Fringe Festival, an arts festival with endless entertainment, good food and great times.
 This was the highlight of our entire trip in South Australia!
 There’s also WOMAD music festival in March, the Adelaide Cup and a range of concerts and events on in the city during what the locals have dubbed “Mad March”.

 There & Away

 Adelaide Hills – Just outside of the city you will find the Adelaide Hills, offering great views of the city and cute little towns to visit like our favourite – Hahndorf, Australia’s first German settlement!